ipbyrne/SwingKit/README.md

 When accepting the premise that Reject Swings (J) should be classified as Trend Swings (T), we are able to reject the null hypothesis with more than 99% confidence.

-**As a result, the relationship between swings and which swings lead to which, are NOT independent.**
+**As a result, the relationship between swings and which swings lead to which, are NOT independent or random.**